-Harmonious graphs naturally arose in the study by Graham and Sloane [484] of modular versions of additive bases problems stemming from error-correcting codes.
-They defined a graph G with q edges to be harmonious if there is an injection f from the vertices of G to the group of integers modulo q such that when each edge xy is assigned the label $f(x) + f(y) \pmod{q}$ , the resulting edge labels are distinct.
+Harmonious graphs naturally arose in the study by Graham and Sloane [503] of modular versions of additive bases problems stemming from error-correcting codes.
+They defined a graph G with q edges to be harmonious if there is an injection f from the vertices of G to the group of integers modulo q such that when each edge xy is assigned the label $f(x) + f(y) \pmod{q}$, the resulting edge labels are distinct.
 When G is a tree, exactly one label may be used on two vertices.
-Analogous to the "parity" necessity condition for graceful graphs, Graham and Sloane proved that if a harmonious graph has an even number of edges q and the degree of every vertex is divisible by $2^k$ then q is divisible by $2^{k+1}$ .
-Thus, for example, a book with seven pages (i.e., the cartesian product of the complete bipartite graph $K{1,7}$ and a path of length 1) is not harmonious.
-Liu and Zhang [812] have generalized this condition as follows: if a harmonious graph with q edges has degree sequence $d_1, d_2, \ldots, d_p$ then $\gcd(d_1, d_2, \ldots d_p, q)$ divides q(q-1)/2.
+They proved that almost all graphs are not harmonious.
+Analogous to the "parity" necessity condition for graceful graphs, Graham and Sloane proved that if a harmonious graph has an even number of edges q and the degree of every vertex is divisible by 2^k then q is divisible by 2^{k+1} .
+Thus, for example, a book with seven pages (i.e., the cartesian product of the complete bipartite graph $K{1.7}$ and a path of length 1) is not harmonious.
+Liu and Zhang [854] have generalized this condition as follows: if a harmonious graph with q edges has degree sequence d_1, d_2, \ldots, d_p then $\gcd(d_1, d_2, \ldots, d_p, q)$ divides q(q-1)/2.
 They have also proved that every graph is a subgraph of a harmonious graph.
-More generally, Sethuraman and Elumalai [1029] have shown that any given set of graphs $G_1, G_2, \ldots, G_t$ can be embedded in a graceful or harmonious graph.
-Determining whether a graph has a harmonious labeling was shown to be NP-complete by Auparajita, Dulawat, and Rathore in 2001 (see [683]).
+More generally, Sethuraman and Elumalai [1100] have shown that any given set of graphs G_1, G_2, \ldots, G_t can be embedded in a graceful or harmonious graph.
+Determining whether a graph has a harmonious labeling was shown to be NP-complete by Auparajita, Dulawat, and Rathore in 2001 (see [715]).

-Ph.D. dissertation [843].
-In [843] and [844] Marr presents results of graceful labelings of directed paths, stars, wheels, and umbrellas.
+Graceful labelings of directed graphs also arose in the characterization of finite neofields by Hsu and Keedwell [580], [581].
+Graceful labelings of directed graphs was the subject of Marr's 2007 Ph.D. dissertation [890].
+In [890] and [891] Marr presents results of graceful labelings of directed paths, stars, wheels, and umbrellas.